Obligations of Persons and Entities

 Fiji has given effect to the UNSC Resolutions on targeted financial sanctions related to terrorism and proliferation financing through Part 3B of the Public Order Act.

 These provisions apply to all persons and entities including financial institutions in Fiji.
-Under the Public Order Act, financial institutions in Fiji (including legal practitioners, accountants and real estate agents) are required to:
+Under the Public Order Act, financial institutions in Fiji (including legal practitioners, accountants and real estate agents) are required to, without delay:

 - immediately freeze and restrict access to any property, funds and accounts owned or controlled, directly or indirectly, by a sanctioned person or entity;